DevExpress-Examples/blazor-grid-and-report-viewer-integrate-ai-assistant/README.md

 ![Blazor Report Viewer and Integrated AI Assistant](images/report-viewer.png)

-Use the [DxListBox](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxListBox-2) component to select a report and explore how different data is handled.

 #### Add a New Tab

 Use the [`OnCustomizeTabs`](https://docs.devexpress.com/XtraReports/DevExpress.Blazor.DxViewer.OnCustomizeTabs) event to add a new tab: